ravi1652/ravi1652/README.md

 Passionate software developer from India with experience building web applications and small systems projects.
 I enjoy turning ideas into reality using clean, maintainable code and a focus on user experience.

-- 🌱 Currently looking for internships and early-career roles.
+- 🌱 Currently senior software developer roles.
 - 👨‍💻 Portfolio: https://ravikiransrm.netlify.app/
 - 📫 Email: ravikiran6309@gmail.com
 - ⚡ Fun fact: I like creating new things and learning by building.